The new Harlem location of Charles Pan-Fried Chicken is finally ready to fire up the pans.

 The neighborhood has been waiting patiently for the new address.

 Located most recently on Frederick Douglass Boulevard and 132nd Street, the fried chicken joint closed in March of last year when Gabriel and a partner announced they would open a string of locations as part of a citywide chain.

 The first of those, a storefront at 146 W 72nd Street, debuted in February 2022.
 The Harlem location has been delayed due to issues with the building's utilities.

-Its updated menu, already available at its sister restaurant on the Upper West Side, features not just Gabriel's famous fried chicken—made in the pan the old-fashioned way—but Southern classics like barbecue chicken, barbecue smoked ribs and pulled pork.
+Its updated menu, already available at its sister restaurant on the Upper West Side, features not just Gabriel's famous fried chicken—prepared in the pan the old-fashioned way—but Southern classics like barbecue chicken, barbecue smoked ribs and pulled pork.